priyanka8637kumari/Expense-Tracker-MERN-/README.md

 ### Threat at website which I have not mitigated:

   **To securely store sensitive data**: First I used local storage and then js-cookie to store my userId.
 I am rendering user names in my frontend, Which is vulnerable to XSS attacks.
-Instead, there are two methods to do it securely:
+Instead, there is one method to do it securely:
    - By using HTTP-only cookies
-   - By using JWT